 Mikki the marmoset “misses (Willow) so much” and has been crying at night, Smith said.

 Smith spent extra nights in the Triangle while multiple search parties of roughly 10 to 15 people at a time fanned out through the area.

 “(We’re) so thankful for ‘em,” Smith said about the volunteer searchers. “’Monkey people’ parents stick together.”

 Smith said the hotel staff and others in the community have been helpful with the search.
 Some of the pilots staying at the hotel have joined search parties, as well as a couple of police officers who were driving by at the time.

 The search has expanded online, including lost-pet message boards and Facebook posts.

 Tamarin monkeys, which come from tropical locations in South America, eat fruit such as bananas and grapes, Smith said.
-But they’re not suited well to the cold, which will be a problem this weekend in North Carolina.

 Smith said she was bringing both of her primates to the Triangle because there aren’t many services for exotic animals in her Easley, S.C., hometown.
 She also had primates as pets as a child, including a squirrel monkey and a spider monkey.